DECODEproject/whitepaper/conceptual_framework.md

 *Applications* within DECODE are subject themselves to a high degree of verification and transparency.
 All applications must be transparent about what *attributes* they wish to access / manipulate for a *Participant*.
 We refer to this set of attributes as a *Profile*.

 A key concept to understand about DECODE is that attributes are strongly linked to applications.
 This provides a level of control and traceability over the system.
-It says that attributes can only be “created” (or “captured”) by applications and that there is a 1 to 1 relationship between attributes and applications.
+It says that attributes can only be "created" (or "captured") by applications and that there is a 1 to 1 relationship between attributes and applications.
 This means that e.g. even if two applications both capture a First Name, in DECODE these represent separate instances of attributes.

 Creating a structured model around attributes provides a foundation allows us to build higher level constructs such as *Smart Rules* and *User Experience* which make it straightforward for *Application Developers* to produce high integrity, privacy aware *Applications* without needing access to highly specialised experts in the field of cryptography.
 It allows *Participants* to have a highly transparent view and control of their data also without the necessity to become cryptographic and privacy experts themselves.
 A key principle of DECODE is "User Friendliness" for both *Application developers* and *participants*